Masterprogrammers123/DFD35X/guide/guide.md

 ![Fork button](https://www.earthdatascience.org/images/earth-analytics/git-version-control/githubguides-bootcamp-fork.png)

 >Step 2: Press the github account u wanna fork.
-I couldnt find an image on google so im sorry about that.

 >Step 3: download.
 U can choose to download the zip in that case i assume ur gunna be downloading the DFD35X to play with it.
-Or you can modify it in the web which is what i am doing bc i dont feel like downloading rn.
+Or you can modify it in the web.

 ![Download button](https://www.undeveloper.com/bookpub/learntocode/chapter6/github-clone-or-download.png)

 >Step 4: Make the changes u want.

->Step 5: If ur on git using the terminal then psuh ur commits.
-If ur using the app idk what u guys do.
-If ur using the web then it should already be pushed.
+>Step 5: push ur changes if ur on git if ur an app it should automaticly do that and on web the same thing with app.

->Step 6: Go on the web or app(if u have it) and press pull request.
-It will ask u a few questions which you guys should be able to answer on ur own.
+>Step 6: Go on the web or app and press pull request.
+It will ask u a few questions like whats the name etc.

 ![Questions](https://th.bing.com/th/id/Rd6f8b0ddd92c870ea42f7fc55e82a4f6?rik=TkM6Vv2iLziE0A&riu=http%3a%2f%2fdev.objectcode.de%2fassets%2fimages%2fgithub-pull-request-3.png&ehk=1KSp25X2S6RwFoncNSZRBzrhBV4sg7fk%2f5NQMRQbl5c%3d&risl=&pid=ImgRaw)